bijiuni/compu_bio/Lab4/README.md

 The aim of this lab is to investigate and document the relationships between several genes, enzymes and pathways.
 The data collection process is fully automated using Entrez.

-We chose 3 pathways: Glycolysis, TCA cycle, and Pentose phosphate pathway.
+3 pathways were chosen: Glycolysis, TCA cycle, and Pentose phosphate pathway.

 4 enzymes were chosen for each pathway using their Enzyme Commission number: